Ontario Energy Group / Ontario Energy Solutions

 On July 25, 2016, Harrison Pensa LLP issued a Statement of Claim against MDG Newmarket Inc. holding itself out as Ontario Energy Group and Ontario Energy Solutions (“MDG”), Evgueni Farber (Eugene Farber), and Home Trust Company.

-The Claim was brought on behalf of all persons in Ontario who are or were at any time party to a lease agreement for HVAC equipment (such as furnaces, air conditioners, water heaters and/or other related equipment) with the defendants MDG and/or Home Trust Company between April 4, 2009 and the date of judgment.
+The Claim was brought on behalf of all persons in Ontario who are or were at any time party to a lease agreement for HVAC equipment (such as furnaces, air conditioners, water heaters and/or other related equipment) with the defendants MDG and/or Home Trust Company between May 1, 2012 and December 31, 2016.

 The suit claims that the class members’ lease agreements for equipment with the Defendants MDG and Home Trust Company are unlawful agreements which violate the requirements of the Consumer Protection Act, among other breaches of applicable law.

-The action seeks damages for class members and declarations that the agreements are unlawful, among other important relief.
-The action also seeks rescission, which means the action seeks to have the agreements cancelled or unwound from their start date.
+The action seeks damages for class members and declarations that the agreements are unlawful and unenforceable, among other important relief.

 Status of the Proceedings